 Once they are facing forward, your child should use a forward-facing car safety seat with a five-point harness until they reach the height and weight limits for their seats, which is generally around 65 pounds.

 4-7 Years: Booster Seat

 Continue to keep your child in a forward-facing car seat with a harness and tether until they have reached the maximum weight and height based on the manufacturer’s guidelines.
 Once they outgrow the forward facing seat, it is time to move to a booster seat.

 8-12 Years: Back Seat with Seat Belt

-Keep your child in a booster seat until they are big enough to properly fit in a seat belt.
-This is usually at least 4 ft.
-9in. and 60 lbs.
-The seat belt must fit snug across your child’s shoulder and chest and not cross the neck or face.
-It is important that your children still ride in the back seat at least until 12 years because it is safer there.
+Keep your child in a belt-positioning booster seat until they are big enough to properly fit in a seat belt.
+This is often when they have reached at least 4 feet 9 inches in height.
+The seat belt must fit snugly across your child’s shoulder and chest and not cross the neck or face.
+It is recommended that your children continue to ride in the back seat until at least until 12 years of age.

 Most people think it's easy to simply click a car seat into a car.
 However, many technicians agree that most if not all car seats are installed incorrectly by consumers.
 When preparing for your baby, there are so many decisions to make and so many things to think about.